aolarchive/WebRTCIEPlugin/ReadMe.txt

-This project uses webrtc sample program as reference, demons how to use webrtc to develop IE plugins for real time audio/video communication.
+This project convers webrtc sample app into a plugin for IE to demonstrate how to use webrtc to develop IE plugins for real time audio/video communication.

 ========================================================================